-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Network then click on Trunk. - 3.
-Review the settings.
-For each trunk group, click Apply to save changes. - LACP Global Settings: To enable Trunking/Link Aggregation, select Enable.
-Otherwise, trunk settings with remain in its default state (Disabled).
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
+Click on Network, and click on Trunk. - 3.
+Select Enabled from the drop down menu under Link Aggregation Global Settings.

+3. Review the settings.
+For each trunk group, click Apply to save changes.

-For each Trunk ID/Group, check the port numbers to add for each trunk group.
+For each Trunk ID/Group, select the number of ports to add to each Trunk ID and click Apply.